gunSec/gunSec/README.md

 looking for:
-- someone to teach regex
+- someone to teach regex me

 :q